 This means a senior, grade mare that can maybe do light trail riding and requires daily medication will be cheaper than that 7-year-old imported warmblood gelding that is trained to Fourth Level dressage.
-No surprise.

 Here’s an eventer from Australia sharing what she spends every year:

 Identifying needs versus wants